agiktsh/mgdm2oereb.application/README.md

 - [mgdm2oereb_service](mgdm2oereb_service/README.md) (pygeoapi based endpoints for processing)]
 - [mgdm2oereb_frontend](mgdm2oereb_frontend/README.md) (simple GUI to configure and start transformation and see status of jobs)
 - [ilivalidator_service](ilivalidator_service/README.md) (a sidecar to validate input and output INTERLIS files)
+- rss-trigger (a small sidecar to publish transformed results to the data repository)

 For more details about the components look into the readmes inside the corresponding folder.